 Empty Home Tax:

-1% of the property value if property is empty for more than 6 months in a calendar year.
+1% of the property value if residential property is empty for more than 6 months in a calendar year.
 Valid only for the properties located in the City of Vancouver, not in the other regions of Greater Vancouver Area.

 Monthly management fee is paid to strata corporation by the owner of a condo or townhouse (even in case the property is rented).
 Usually in the range of 25-50 cents per sqf per month.